By Shanon Roberts, on 4 April 2023

 So far we’ve covered some fundamentals of international marketing.
 Now let’s look at examples of how brands have successfully executed global marketing strategies.

 1. Dunkin Donuts

 Dunkin Donuts now has around 3,200 stores in more than 30 countries.
 How has a donut chain become so successful on a global scale?
 They adapt their donuts to appeal to local tastes.
-In China they serve up pork and seaweed donuts, in India it’s saffron and pistachio donuts.
-If your budget provides, customize your offerings to match unique regional likings.
+In China, they serve up pork and seaweed donuts, in India, it’s saffron and pistachio donuts.
+If your budget allows for it, customize your offerings to match unique regional tastes.

 Airbnb harnessed the power of hashtags on social media to generate engagement and spread brand awareness.
 The hashtag #onelessstranger encouraged people in the Airbnb community to perform acts of hospitality and take photos or videos with the guests.
 The social campaign was an incredible success with around 3 million people participating around the world.

 4. Red Bull

 Red Bull is extremely good at making people think it's a local brand.
 They do this by hosting events all around the world like their air race in the UK, Grand Prix in Indianapolis, and rally events in rotating locales.
 Red Bull also has their site and content in many languages with localized content.

 International marketing has become easier and easier.
-Social media ads, Google Ads, online shopping and a wealth of other tools means marketers can reach audiences in surprising new ways.
-That being said, it’s imperative to conduct thorough research into cultural differences and invest in regional marketing.
+Social media ads, google ads, online shopping, and a wealth of other tools mean marketers can reach audiences in surprising new ways.
+That being said, it’s important to conduct thorough research on cultural differences and invest in regional marketing.
 Some brands have had success with global marketing standardization but more locally targeted marketing strategies are highly recommended.
-Take some inspiration from the examples above and see how you can speak to people in their own language—literally.
+Take some inspiration from the examples above and see how you can speak to people in their own language—quite literally.